College Technology and Business Resume Example

 Edit, edit, edit.
 Be sure to thoroughly revise your resume before sending it.
 Proofread the document for any spelling or grammar errors.
 Consider making an appointment at your college career services office to have a career counselor revise your resume too.
 Even if you already graduated, most career services offices provide services to alumni.

-Business and Technology Resume Example for a College Graduate
+Business and Technology Resume Example for a College Graduate (Text Only)

 456 Oakwood Terrace

 Philadelphia, PA 12121

 Bachelor of Arts, XYZ College, XYZ Town, NY, May 20XX Double Majors: Computer Science and Philosophy Minors: Business Overall GPA 3.81; Highest Honors each semester

 Real Estate Finance Intern, Raymond Charles Incorporated, Trenton

 - Budgeted operating expenses and determined rent schedule through rent averaging process.

 - Performed comparative analysis of operating expenses in Excel.

 - Utilized centralized rent roll to verify monthly rental remittance from invoices for accuracy.